Tommy Mainord comes to Kentucky from Texas Tech after coaching with Neal Brown, Chad Scott

 Ansley was a defensive graduate assistant coach with Alabama in 2010-11, helping the Crimson Tide to a 22-4 record, including the 2011 national championship season.
 Alabama went 10-3 in Ansley's first year en route to a win in the Capital One Bowl over Michigan State.
 The Tide won the 2011 national championship to finish a 12-1 season.

 The Crimson Tide had one of the best defenses in the country both years Ansley was on staff, ranking fifth in total defense, third in scoring defense, sixth in pass efficiency defense and 13th in passing defense in 2010.
 In 2011, Alabama led the nation in total defense, scoring defense, passing defense and pass efficiency defense.
 Ansley also helped tutor Mark Barron, Dre Kirkpatrick and DeQuan Menzie to All-America honors in 2011.

 Ansley spent five seasons coaching at NCAA Division III Huntingdon College in Montgomery, Ala. before taking the graduate assistant position with Alabama.
 During his five-year stint with the Hawks, Ansley helped guide the team to its first-ever winning season and the school's first playoff appearance.
 The Hawks posted a winning record four of the five seasons he was on staff, including two eight-win seasons.

 The year before Ansley got to Huntingdon, the team had 12 interceptions and 23 pass breakups.
 Those numbers improved to 15 interceptions and 44 pass breakups in year one.
 In Ansley's final season with Huntington, the Hawks had 22 interceptions and an impressive 56 pass breakups.

-Ansley is originally from Tallassee, Ala., and is married to Alaea Ansley.
+Ansley is originally from Tallassee, Ala.
+Derrick and his wife Alaea have a daughter, Selena.